Countries hosting Afghan refugees

 Latin America

-Three countries in Latin America have expressed their willingness to take in many refugees, with women and girls prioritized: Mexico, Chile and Costa Rica.
+Three countries in Latin America have expressed their willingness to host many refugees, and women and girls are a priority: Mexico, Chile and Costa Rica.

 Mexican Foreign Minister, Marcelo Ebrard, announced, via his Twitter account, that the government will start processing the first asylum applications of Afghan nationals through the Mexican embassy in Iran.

-Chile expressed its approval of Afghans who are dedicated to promoting women’s rights and who feel threatened.
+Chile has accepted Afghans who are dedicated to promoting women’s rights and who feel threatened.
 President Sebastian Pinera said he is committed to receiving about 10 families through the NGO’s Front Line Defenders programme.

 Costa Rica announced the creation of a “Humanitarian Front for Afghan Women and Girls”.
 Vice President Epsy Campbell announced on his Twitter account that “Costa Rica has decided to open its borders” and called on other countries to act “like the real United Nations!” @usual